YESAndy/yesandy.github.io/_posts/2023-05-18-stanford-224w-note1.md

 #### 1.2 Use Deep Neural Network instead of feature engineering
 With the advances in DL, we can input graph structure data into a end-to-end model that automatically learn and extracts useful features for graph ML tasks.

-Therefore, a significant focus of graph learning is representation learning.
+Therefore, a significant focus of graph learning is **representation learning**.

 #### 1.3 Hard to learn from graph